cbedu/CppND-Capstone-Snake-Game/README.md

     * const read only of map filepath
     * modify the grid height and width of the renderer based off the dimensions detected from the loaded map
   * Game is given the vector via an rvalue through std::move

+## Further Ideas

+Multiplayer - multiple users all running their own snake on a single keyboard.
+(Currently at the back due to the size of the work).

+More food types - Different colours to represent different food, E.g. big food, gives more size, poison food, slows snake, anti-food, reduce snake size. (a list of types rather than just single food check entry)

+Add barriers - walls that have to be navigated around. (just treat them as stationary bits of snake)

+Powerups - E.g. magnetic head to attract food.
+(An extension of same work that "more food types" would require)

+Enemy AI - another snake attempting to eat the food before you. (similar to multiplayer)

+Mutex controlled thread for Renderer. (potentially a lot of quirks to make it safe)

 ## Dependencies for Running Locally
 * cmake >= 3.7